 Don’t apply for new lines of credit.
 It’s also considered fraudulent to apply for new lines of credit if you are unable to pay your current creditors.

 Don’t ignore them.
-You can do things on your terms, but ignoring the situation will not make ARS go away.
+You can do things on your terms, but ignoring the situation will not make Asset Recovery Solutions go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 The age limit varies from state to state, but it’s typically around 4-6 years.